timothyakinyelu/todo-list-with-flask/README.md

 # TODO-LIST
-# A simple task management App written with Flask
+## A simple task management App written with Flask

-# The app can be run in the following order in your terminal after cloning:
+#### Create a .env file and fill the columns
+    FLASK_APP=application
+    FLASK_ENV=development
+    DEBUG=True
+    APP_SETTINGS=application.config.DevelopmentConfig
+    DATABASE_URI=sqlite:///db.sqlite
+    TEST_DATABASE_URI=sqlite:///test.sqlite

+### Run Command:
-    pipenv install #this is if you are using a virtual environment if not "pip install" export FLASK_APP=app
+    pipenv install #this is if you are using a virtual environment if not "pip install" flask run
-    export FLASK_DEBUG=True #to allow debugging
-    flask run

-# To create the sqlite db, in your terminal run:
+### To create the sqlite db, in your terminal run:
-    python3 init_db #the python cmd depends on your python 3 alias
+    The sqlite db will be created when you run the application.